-If you get injured in a bicycle accident, it is important to do the following:
+If you get hurt in a bicycle accident, it is vital to do the following:

-Contact a North Hollywood Bicycle Accident Attorney at Tim D. Wright
+Contact a Santa Ana Bicycle Accident Lawyer at the Law Offices of Tim D. Wright

-If you suffer an injury in an accident with an automobile while riding your bicycle, or somebody you love has been tragically killed, you should talk to a qualified bicycle accident attorney as soon as possible.
-They will help determine whether you might have a valid personal injury or wrongful death case against a negligent driver.
+If you sustain an injury in an accident with an automobile while riding your bicycle, or someone you love has been tragically killed, you should speak with a qualified bicycle accident attorney immediately.
+They will help determine whether you might have a valid personal injury or wrongful death claim against a negligent driver.

-At Tim D. Wright, our knowledgeable bicycle accident lawyers help bicyclists in seeking cases against negligent drivers who have caused major injuries.
-We understand how to collect all of the compensation you deserve for your injuries, whether that means filing a lawsuit or pursuing a solution through other means.
+At the Law Offices of Tim D. Wright, our skilled bicycle accident attorneys help cyclists in seeking cases against negligent motorists that have caused major injuries.
+We understand how to collect all of the compensation you deserve for your injuries, whether that means filing a claim or seeking a solution through other means.

 I am very satisfied and thankful with Attorney Tim Wright and his whole team for taking care and handling my fathers personal injuries case.
 Thank you all very much your staff is amazing, very helpful.

 The Law Offices of Tim D. Wright were awesome.
 They were professional, they kept an open communication with me through out the process.
 Big shout out to Sergio and Mercedes for being very helpful with my settlement.